Hart Racing Engines

-For 1981 Hart followed Toleman into Formula One, with an inline four-cylinder 1.5 L turbo engine named the 415T.
+For 1981, Hart followed Toleman into Formula One, with an inline four-cylinder 1.5 L turbo engine named the 415T.
 However, the year was a disaster, with Brian Hart's small operation failing to keep pace with better-funded outfits.
 Toleman cars only qualified to race twice.
 Hart persisted though, with the best result from the five-year relationship with Toleman coming when Ayrton Senna took second place at the 1984 Monaco Grand Prix and Toleman claiming 7th in the Constructors Championship.
 Teo Fabi also took pole position in a Toleman-Hart at the 1985 German Grand Prix, the first of only two F1 poles by a Hart-powered car.

 During this period, Hart turbos were used by three other teams – RAM (1984–85); Spirit (1984–85); and the Haas Lola team (1985–86).
 While none of their teams performed that well, Hart gained a reputation for excellent work on a small budget.

 After 1984, major manufacturers like Renault, Honda, BMW, Porsche (funded by TAG), and Ferrari were able to develop their engines to receive much higher turbo boost than the Hart 415T.
 This resulted in Brian Hart stopping development of the engine.
 The last time it was used was by the Haas Lola team at the 1986 San Marino Grand Prix, with Patrick Tambay qualifying 11th but retiring with engine troubles after just five laps.

 At its peak in when turbo boost was unrestricted, the Hart 415T produced a reported 750 bhp at 11,000 rpm.
-Unfortunately this compared unfavourably to the 1400 bhp BMW's, the 1200 bhp Renault, Honda's and Ferrari's, the 1000 bhp of the TAG-Porsche and even the 900 bhp of the new for 1986, Cosworth designed and built Ford V6 turbo.
+Unfortunately this compared unfavourably to the 1400 bhp of the BMW engine, the 1200 bhp of the Renault, Honda and Ferrari, the 1000 bhp of the TAG-Porsche and even the 900 bhp of the new for 1986, Cosworth designed and built Ford V6 turbo.